MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 ## Related topics

-- For articles about planning, deploying, and managing Microsoft 365 Apps in an enterprise environment, see [Deployment guide for Office 365 ProPlus](deployment-guide-for-office-365-proplus.md).
+- For articles about planning, deploying, and managing Microsoft 365 Apps in an enterprise environment, see [Deployment guide for Microsoft 365 Apps](deployment-guide-for-office-365-proplus.md).

 - To find out more about upgrading from Office 2010 servers, see [Resources to help you upgrade from Office 2010 servers and clients](https://docs.microsoft.com/Office365/Enterprise/upgrade-from-office-2010-servers-and-products).